puppetlabs/puppetdb/documentation/community_add_ons.markdown

 [Zack Smith --- Puppet face for querying PuppetDB exports][exports]
 -----

 [A Puppet module with a face querying PuppetDB for exported resources.][exports]
 This simple face can be used for listing exported resources from the command line.
-It has support for querying all exports or filtering to a comma-seperated list.
+It has support for querying all exports or filtering to a comma-separated list.
 Example syntax:

 * `puppet node exports`
 * `puppet node exports file`